PSU-ICDS/icds_docs/docs/01_Overview.md

 This `sinfo` command displays not only the core and memory configuration of the nodes, but it also indicates the processor generation associated with each node.
 Furthermore, while connected to a specific node, the `lscpu` command provides more detailed information on the specific processor type available on the node.
 The first column of the output lists the features associated with each block of nodes

-To add a column to the `sinfo` command output that indicating the number of GPU(s) associated with each of the node blocks, simply add the `gres` option to the `sinfo` format string:
+To add a column to the `sinfo` command output that indicates the number of GPU(s) associated with each of the node blocks, simply add the `gres` option to the `sinfo` format string:

 ```
 sinfo --Format=features:40,nodelist:20,cpus:10,memory:10,gres:10